-That summer heat really snuck up on us this year, and it’s more intense than it has ever been before in the Pacific Northwest!
-So, chances are, you’ve spent a lot of time watching and watering your garden for heat-related stress during these last few weeks.
+That intense summer heat has really been sneaking up on us during the past couple years here in the Pacific Northwest!
+So, chances are, you’ve spent a lot of time watching and watering your garden for heat-related stress this season.
 Read on for watering best practices along with heat protection and recovery advice to help your garden survive and thrive this summer.

 Factors that Complicate Watering

 - Soil type and planting media

 - Weather and season